sadams-rti-org/running-janusgraph-on-ubuntu/README.md

 Instructions for installing and using JanusGraph
 ------------------------------------------------

-1. Open a Terminal (linux or perhaps mac, not currently supported on windows), depending on your platform
+1.  ssh into your target server

 2. Navigate to where you want to install JanusGraph